tanmaygoyal258/tanmaygoyal258.github.io/_pages/teaching.md

 I have a genuine passion for teaching.
 I strongly believe that the only way to truly master a concept is to teach the ideas' breadth and depth to another person from scratch.

 Fortunately, I have had the opportunity to be a teaching assistant for several undergraduate and postgraduate courses at IIT Hyderabad.
-They are as follows:

 ## Teaching Assistant

 The duties of a Teaching Assistant included solving the doubts of the students and assisting the professors in carrying out the course smoothly from a grading perspective.
 For a few courses, I was entrusted with additional responsibilities, such as conducting tutorials, creating assignments, and even delivering lectures.
+The courses I have been a TA for are listed below:

 <ul>